 It is known as the anti-inflammatory diet.
 Have you heard of it?

-Let us dive into the topic and discuss the benefits of an anti inflammatory diet for cancer.
+Let us dive into the topic and discuss the benefits of an anti inflammatory diet for prostate cancer.

 There are different types of inflammation.
 For educational purposes, we can narrow it down to two types: acute and chronic.
 Acute inflammation appears suddenly and is usually required to heal wounds.
 Chronic inflammation is sustained for months or years, and our metabolism generally triggers it.

 In acute inflammation, you usually feel pain.
 The tissue becomes reddened and hot.
 You have probably experienced this type of inflammation after enduring a lesion.
 It is also the type of inflammation that results from fractures, trauma, and other life events we all have.

 Despite hurting so much sometimes, acute inflammation usually works for us.
 It increases the blood flow to the trouble area in an attempt to heal faster.
 It also increases the migration capacity of white blood cells to trigger an immune response against microbes.
 However, sometimes acute inflammation hurts too much, and we need non-steroidal anti-inflammatories to counter this side effect.